sgorgun/uml-design-basics/README.md

 ### 2. Static Fields

-Open a [SimpleStaticClass2.cs](UmlDesignBasics/SimpleStaticClass2.cs) file, add the code to declare a new public static class with the name _SimpleStaticClass2_, and add the [static fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members#static-members) using the information from the table below:
+Open the [SimpleStaticClass2.cs](UmlDesignBasics/SimpleStaticClass2.cs) file, add the code to declare a new public static class with the name _SimpleStaticClass2_, and add the [static fields](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/static-classes-and-static-class-members#static-members) using the information from the table below:

 | Field Name   | Field Type | Field Access Modifier | UML Visibility Type |
 |--------------|------------|-----------------------|---------------------|